stevenoivo03-bit/Cybersecurity-Learning-Journey/README.md

       2. Clean the inside of the computer
       3. Ensure an appropriate CPU cooler is installed (critical)
       4. Follow the manufacturer’s instructions for overclocking the CPU

+  * Practice Assignment: The Modern Computer
+  * Grade 100%

+** * COMPONENTS
+   * CPU
+   * 1. Instruction Set - The complete list of all basic commands and operations that a computer’s central processing unit understands and executes.
+Every single program on our computer while extremely complex is broken down into very small and simple instructions found in the instruction set.
+Instruction sets are hardcoded into the CPU.

+     2. When you select your CPU,you’ll need to make sure it’s compatible with your motherboard-the circuit board that connects all your components together.

+     3. Depending on the motherboard, you’ll need to make sure these CPU fits correctly in the socket.
+There are two major types of cpu socket; Land Grid Array (LGA), Pin Grid Array (PGA).

+     4. LGA - An LGA socket has pins coming out of the motherboard.

+     5. PGA - A PGA socket has pins coming out of the processor itself.

+     6. Heat Sink - when cpu is installed it is prone to overheating when doing a lot of work so a heat sink is should be installed too, because it takes the heat from our cpu and dissipates it through a fan or another medium.